-- Literature-Every student must take a course in literature in which he/she might discover more fully the existence of and value of non-material realities through reading and interacting with works of fiction, poetry, and drama. - The Humanities- Musical, visual, and literary arts provide access to realms of creativity, imagination, and feeling that explore and enlarge the meaning of life.
-Thus, one other course is to be chosen from the following: art/music appreciation, introduction to acting, foreign language, literature elective, philosophy, religion and culture, religion and philosophy, special topics in humanities, and theater
+- Literature-Every student will take a course in literature (narrative, dramatic, and lyric) in order to become more fully aware of multiple perspectives and to see more clearly that language mediates and stories shape reality. - The Humanities-Musical, visual, and literary arts provide access to realms of creativity, imagination, and feeling that explore and enlarge the meaning of life.
+Thus, one other course is to be chosen from the following: art/music appreciation, introduction to acting, foreign language, literature elective, philosophy, and theater appreciation.
+(NOTE: Not all

-- appreciation.
-(NOTE: Not all courses in this set are guaranteed to be available in a given academic year). - Cultural Awareness-In addition to the academic courses, Emmanuel students are required to participate in the Cultural Awareness Program consisting of a minimum of three(3) approved CAP events for each academic year (2 full-time terms) a student is enrolled at Emmanuel leading up to graduation.
-Thus, the student is required to take part in no more than twelve (12) such events.
+- courses in this set are guaranteed to be available in a given academic year). - Cultural Awareness-In addition to the academic courses, Emmanuel students are required to participate in the Cultural Awareness Program consisting of a minimum of two (2) approved CAP events for each academic year (2 full-time terms) a student is enrolled at Emmanuel leading up to graduation.
+Thus, the student is required to take part in a minimum of eight (8) such events.
 These events include (but are not limited to) lectures, art exhibits, and musical performances.